1. Blog

 Trusting your team means operating with the assumption that they are strong and capable of doing their jobs without frequent input or micromanaging from you.
 The latter leads to resentment in the vast majority of cases, and you don’t want that.
 That does not make for happy individuals — or a happy workplace.

 A happier workplace leads to a more successful company.
 If you want your team members to thrive — career-wise and personally — then you want them to be content.
+We’re proud to say we have a high level of happiness according to Indeed, and it’s a testament to creating a workplace where team members are excited to show up each and every day.
 This is how you can make your tech organization one that not only turns around amazing innovations but also makes your team members excited to show up to work each and every day.

 Tags: